Second Cup takes back Montreal franchise over hateful incident

 On Friday, three protesters were arrested after an anti-NATO protest turned violent, with windows being smashed and cars set on fire.

-An SPVM spokesperson confirmed the arrest of a 22-year-old woman for obstructing police work and assaulting an officer, as well as two men, ages 22 and 28, for obstructing police.
+A Montreal police (SPVM) spokesperson confirmed the arrest of a 22-year-old woman for obstructing police work and assaulting an officer, as well as two men, ages 22 and 28, for obstructing police.

-Politicians from the prime minister’s cabinet, opposition parties, and Quebec leaders condemned the violence during Friday’s anti-NATO demonstration.
+Politicians from the Prime Minister’s cabinet, opposition parties, and Quebec leaders condemned the violence during Friday’s anti-NATO demonstration.

 CTVNews.ca Top Stories